 There are plenty of premium issuers you will be applying for, but the big fish in the room is JP Morgan Chase.
-Robust sign-on bonuses, rich points and cash back offers and a wide menu of available cards means you will likely be centering your churning around a rotating portfolio of Chase credit cards.
+Robust sign-on bonuses, rich points, and cash back offers await.
+A wide menu of available cards means you will likely be centering your churning around a rotating portfolio of Chase credit cards.

 This veritable smorgasbord of credit card bonuses comes with plenty of strings.
 Chase knows we’re out here salivating at their offers, so they have some of the more restrictive rules in the business.
 Learn them, know them, obey them.
 Aside from failing to get a card, Chase can also issue a “shutdown” of all your existing Chase cards.

 The 5/24 rule is amorphous and opaque, but it is a very real obstacle you must navigate while applying for credit cards.
 When applying for most Chase cards, the bank will investigate your existing credit card portfolio.
 If you have opened up five new cards with any issuer in the last two years, your latest Chase card application will be denied.

 There have been reports of workarounds that result in two Sapphire property cards, but there have also been just as many reports of violations leading to denials and shutdowns.

 The Chase shutdown is the bane of your credit card churning existence.
-You’ll receive notification that all your Chase and affiliated cards have been closed and that you have 30 days to use or lose any accumulated points that remain after an investigation into program misuse determines that you still even have any points remaining.
+You’ll receive a notification that all your Chase and affiliated cards have been closed.
+They will inform you that you have 30 days to use or lose any accumulated points that remain after an investigation into program misuse determines that you still even have any points remaining.

 Chase Sapphire Reserve

 These Ultimate Rewards points each count as one and a half cents toward redemptions.
-Sapphire Reserve gives you a $300/year statement credit against any travel expenses. $300 free travel every year, that’s reason enough right there, but in addition, they’ll also reimburse you up to $100 against your fees for “Global Entry” or “TSA Pre-Check”.
+Sapphire Reserve also gives you a $300/year statement credit against any travel expenses. $300 free travel every year, that’s reason enough right there.
+However, in addition, they’ll also reimburse you up to $100 against your fees for Global Entry or TSA Pre-Check.

 Citi AAdvantage Platinum Select

-If you’re traveling American Airlines, the card perks are a welcome addition to the mileage earning potential in this Citi “AAdvantage Platinum Select World Elite” card.
+If you’re traveling American Airlines, the card perks are a welcome addition to the mileage-earning potential in this Citi AAdvantage Platinum Select World Elite card.

-You earn double mileage on American Airline flights, gas stations, and restaurants.
+You earn double mileage on American Airlines flights, gas stations, and restaurants.
 All other purchases earn you one AAdvantage mile on the dollar.
 Every year you renew your card, you get a $125 discount on any American Airlines flight.

 US Bank Altitude Reserve

-And while traveling this card offers plenty of top tier perks like priority boarding, complementary in-flight wifi, terminal lounge access, and other VIP benefits such as 15% discount and a one time $30 credit toward chauffeured BlackCar service or %30 discount on SilverCar rentals.
+And while traveling, this card offers plenty of top-tier perks such as priority boarding, complementary in-flight wifi, terminal lounge access, and other VIP benefits.
+Additional benefits include a 15% discount and a one-time $30 credit toward chauffeured BlackCar services or a 30% discount on SilverCar rentals.

 American Express Personal Platinum

-Once you arrive in a new city, you’ll need to call in you Uber.
-Every month, the AmEx Personal Platinum credits $15 against Uber rides, $20 in December, and who couldn’t use $200 in free Uber rides each year?
+Once you arrive in a new city, you’ll need to reserve an Uber.
+Every month, the AmEx Personal Platinum credits $15 against Uber rides, upping that to $20 in December.
+Who couldn’t use $200 in free Uber rides each year?
 The credit transfers to Uber Eats as well if it’s more your style.

 CNB Crystal Visa

-The City National Bank “Crystal Visa” card offers you 50000 points for signing up and spending $5000 in three months.
-You get three points for every dollar spent on travel and food such as airlines, hotels, taxi, Uber, rentals, gasoline, groceries, restaurants and even fast food.
+The City National Bank Crystal Visa card offers you 50,000 points for signing up and spending $5,000 in the first three months.
+You get three points for every dollar spent on travel and food such as airlines, hotels, taxis, Uber, rentals, gasoline, groceries, restaurants, and even fast food.
 Other purchases earn one point per dollar.

 A $250 credit can be earned annually for airline fees such as baggage and other incidentals and $550 annually for airline lounge fees.
-Free in flight wifi, priority boarding, and access to airport lounges make this card a relaxing way to travel.
+Free in-flight wifi, priority boarding, and access to airport lounges make this card a relaxing way to travel.

-This card grants you access to the “Broadway League”.
+This card grants you access to the Broadway League.
 You get access to select seats not available to the general public for large New York City shows as well as national touring productions.
 Elite meet-and-greet opportunities and invitation-only events are available as a Crystal Visa card holder.

 Here are the five credit cards you must have in your wallet if you are pursuing cash back rewards: